krevanth/ZAP/README.md

 ### 1.3.
 System Control

 Please refer to ref \[1] for CP15 CSR architectural requirements.
-The ZAP implements the following software accessinble registers within its CP15 coprocessor.
+The ZAP implements the following software accessible registers within its CP15 coprocessor.

 NOTE: Cleaning and flushing cache and TLB is only supported for the entire memory.
-Selective flushing and cleaning of cache/TLB is not available.
+Selective flushing and cleaning of TLB will result in the entire TLB being flushed/cleaned.
 This is permitted as per the arch spec.

 * Register 1: Cache and MMU control.
 * Register 2: Translation Base.